Vocabulary LINCing Routine (FI)

 I have also been able to spiral the LINCS Table into my self-contained classes as well as the Academic Support bell most of the inclusion and self-contained students have.
 This has provided the students an additional opportunity to complete the table with their vocabulary words.
 I have encouraged the students to use the LINCS table in their other core classes to facilitate retention of vocabulary, and have blank worksheets available for them to use.
 My co-teacher and I are hopeful that the students will continue to use this well beyond their years in middle school.

-sljeter69 Over 6 years ago
+sljeter69 Almost 7 years ago

 included in “Develop a Draft” section of evidence

-ctine Over 6 years ago
+ctine Almost 7 years ago

 How we use a LINCS Table Routinely